JOIN THE WORD UP CSB

 The Word Up CSB (Community Supported Bookshop) is a bookshop member program modeled on neighborhood CSAs (Community Supported Agriculture), which help local farmers sustain their operations.
-Members pay in advance and share in the risk and reward that a farmer faces in a season.
+CSB Members pay in advance and share in the risk and reward that a farmer faces in a season.
 CSA veggies usually tastes much better than supermarket veggies because it is fresh and local—and grown with love!
-The Word Up CSB also comprises upfront seasonal payment or a monthly recurring payment, the risk and reward, the fresh, the local, the love—but instead of tomatoes we provide you with BOOKS!
+The Word Up CSB also comprises upfront seasonal payment, the risk and reward, the fresh, the local, the love—but instead of tomatoes we provide you with BOOKS!

 Word Up sprouted as a one-month-long project in June 2011, at a time when bookstores were closing all over the country.
 There had not been a general-interest, multi-language bookstore central to Northern Manhattan for several generations, so neighbors galvanized their energy and ideas to keep Word Up open, showing that this was becoming an important part of the neighborhood.
 In addition to spreading a love of literature and literacy with affordably distributed books, Word Up hosts events—readings, concerts, film screenings, art exhibits, theater productions, workshops—and has, within its first nine months, presented over 500 people onstage.
 Truly a neighborhood space, the staff is 100% volunteer-powered, mostly by residents of Washington Heights and Inwood.
 Rent, however, is not free.

 Sign up in person anytime during our store hours!